fukuda-lab/OpenOBA/README.md

     2. Filter and set the training pages by category in case they were categorized beforehand.
     3. Run the actual crawling for the experiment, saving the ad urls found in the control_sites for advertisements, and adding all the necessary data about the visits to the sites for them to be analyzed later.
 It also handles the saving of the browser profiles to be then loaded when wanting to resume a previously started experiment.
 - **DataProcesser** *(public to the user)*: This is the other entrypoint for the Framework.
 It should only recieve the experiment_name.
 With that name it can connect to the sqlite database with all the crawling data (site visits, browser ids, etc), to the {experiment_name}_config.json.
 It is in charge of resolving the Ad URLs after being extracted during an experiment run
-- **ExperimentMetrics** (public): Used to get several insights about the experiment after having its ads processed
-- **OBAAnalysis** (public): ****Is also in charge of getting insights about the experiment but are more directly related to OBA.
-- Several other scripts in third_party_analysis and oba_analysis that are used to generate tables and analysis for the resources of an experiment (these are more up-to-date in the `control-pages-control-run` branch).
+- **ExperimentMetrics** (public): ****Used to get several insights about the experiment after having its ads processed.
+Several other scripts in third_party_analysis and oba_analysis that are used to generate tables and analysis for the resources of an experiment.

 ## Experiment run
-*This is a full example of an experiment run using **OpenOBAM***
+*This is an explanation of some of the parameters for an experiment run using **OpenOBA***
 ### Description
 <aside>
 👉 We want to measure the impact of users’ choice of cookie banners on the exposure to OBA they will receive.